 Why do I have to answer questions about my child's health for them to be allowed to attend in-person instruction?

 The PHO Guidelines says that “parents and caregivers must assess their child daily for symptoms of common cold, influenza, COVID-19, or other infectious respiratory disease before sending them to school.”
-Given this protocol, our daily check is a recorded documentation that the daily check happened.
-If your child does not pass the daily check do not bring them to school because they will not be granted access.
+Performing a daily check allows you to catch illnesses and ensures you do not bring your child to school sick.

 What questions will be asked of my child as part of the daily screening?